livtmy/react_app_liv_garden/README.md

-# Liv's Blog
+# Liv's Garden

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## To run this application locally

 You need to have Node.js installed in your machine so that you can use the "npm" command.
+You also need to run the [service](https://github.com/livtmy/docker_web_service) using docker on your local machine.
 Then follow along the instructions below.

 ### `Download source code through Git`

 Step 1: click the "Clone or download" button on the upper right side of this webpage.

-Step 2: choose "use HTTPS" instead of "use SSH"
+Step 2: choose "use HTTPS" instead of "use SSH".

-Step 3: copy the url from the edit text
+Step 3: copy the url from the edit text.

-Step 4: open Git Bash on your device
+Step 4: open Git Bash on your device.

-Step 5: navigate to the file that you want to store the source code of this application using the "cd" command
+Step 5: navigate to the file that you want to store the source code of this application using the "cd" command.

 Step 6: type "git clone <url>", replace "<url>" with the url copied from Github; and press enter.

-Now all the source code is downloaded to your local machine in a file named "my_first_react_app" in the file you specified.
+Now all the source code is downloaded to your local machine in a file named "react_app_liv_garden" in the file you specified.

 ### `Install dependencies and start the application`

 Step 1: open your Command Prompt.

-Step 2: navigate to the file named "my_first_react_app".
+Step 2: navigate to the file named "react_app_liv_garden".

 Step 3: type "npm install" and press enter to install the necessary dependencies.